Alcohol consumption in Ireland

 Alcohol-related harm and hazardous drinking

-Recent research conducted by the Health Research Board in Ireland has found that majority of alcohol consumption and related harms in the Irish population are accounted for by low- and moderate-risk drinkers (i.e. drinkers who were not dependent on alcohol), and specifically by those who engage in heavy episodic drinking.
-Together, monthly and occasional HED drinkers accounted for 62% of all drinkers, consumed 70% of alcohol and accounted for 59% of alcohol-related harms.
+Recent research conducted by the Health Research Board in Ireland has found that majority of alcohol consumption and related harms in the Irish population are accounted for by low- and moderate-risk drinkers (i.e., drinkers who were not dependent on alcohol), and specifically by those who engage in heavy episodic drinking.

 Problem alcohol use in Ireland

 The Health Research Board provides data on treated problem alcohol use in Ireland through data taken from the National Drug Treatment Reporting System.
-Some notable key trends are evident between 2014-2020.
-The total number of cases treated for problem alcohol use in Ireland in 2020 was 5,824.
-The median age of treated cases was 41 years and 16 years was the median age reported of cases first starting to drink.
-Almost two-thirds of cases in 2020 were male (62%).
-Over half (52%) of new cases classified as alcohol dependent in 2020, compared to 53.2% in 2014.
-In addition, the proportion of previously treated cases classified as alcohol dependent increased from 66.6% in 2014 to 72.1% in 2020.
-Polydrug use was reported by 23% of cases in 2020, accounting for more than one-fifth of those treated for problem alcohol use.
+The total number of cases treated for problem alcohol use in Ireland in 2021 was 6,859.
+The median age in 2021 of treated cases was 42 years and 16 years was the median age reported of cases first starting to drink.
+Almost two-thirds of cases in 2021 were male (62.6%).
+Nearly two-thirds (65.9%) of new cases classified as alcohol dependent in 2021, compared to 53.2% in 2014.
+In addition, the proportion of previously treated cases classified as alcohol dependent increased from 66.6% in 2014 to 70.2% in 2021.
+Polydrug use was reported by 23.7% of cases in 2021, accounting for more than one-fifth of those treated for problem alcohol use.

 Alcohol abstinence in Ireland

 Rates of abstaining from alcohol in Ireland are relatively consistent across numerous studies conducted during different years.
-WHO Global Health Observatory data shows that the proportion of adults (aged 15+) who have not consumed any alcohol during the past 12 months, assessed a given point in time, was 18.7% in Ireland in 2016 (10.5% male, 26.9% female).
+WHO (World Health Organisation) Global Health Observatory data from 2016 shows that the proportion of adults (aged 15+) who have not consumed any alcohol during the past 12 months, assessed a given point in time, was 18.7% in Ireland in 2016 (10.5% male, 26.9% female).
 The percentage of lifetime abstainers in Ireland in 2016 was 7.4% (3.5% male, 11.2% female).
 While there were 11.4% former drinkers in 2016 (7% male, 15.7% female).
-13% of Irish adults in the 2020 Barometer report that they never drink alcohol.

 Data on abstention in the WHO European region identified 59.9% current drinkers, 6.6% former drinkers and 23.5% lifetime abstainers in 2016.

-The HRB notes that it is likely that patterns of drinking and heavy alcohol consumption may be more problematic in Ireland compared with other countries with similar per capita consumption due to our high number of abstainers.
+The HRB (Health Research Board) notes that it is likely that patterns of drinking and heavy alcohol consumption may be more problematic in Ireland compared with other countries with similar per capita consumption due to our high number of abstainers.

 Alcohol consumption among under 18s in Ireland